I hope you will agree with me when I say:

 Aperture Range: f/2.8 to 22

 Nikon D3500 Lens Buying Guide

-As mentioned earlier aperture and focal length are the two most important aspect of a lens.
+As mentioned earlier aperture and focal length are the two most important aspects of a lens.
 Understanding how to influence the image will greatly help you compare different lenses.

-Aperture is the hole in the lens through which light travel into the camera body and onto the image sensor.
+Aperture is the hole in the lens through which light travels into the camera body and onto the image sensor.
 The larger the aperture of the lens, the more light enters the camera.

 Aperture is express in f-numbers also know as f-stops.
 F-stops are a way of describing how open or close the aperture is.

-The image below illustrate how aperture affect the depth of field.
+The image below illustrates how aperture affects the depth of field.
 The lower the aperture, the shallower the depth of field (blurred background).

 Using your lens aperture together with your camera body ISO sensitivity and shutter speed you can compose the best possible image under your shooting condition.

-In lay man terms, the lower the f-number (resulting in a wider aperture), the more light gets to the image sensor which is great in low light condition and indispensable for night photography.
+In layman terms, the lower the f-number (resulting in a wider aperture), the more light gets to the image sensor which is great in low light conditions and indispensable for night photography.

-The higher the f-number (smaller aperture), the less light gets to the image image sensor.
+The higher the f-number (smaller aperture), the less light gets to the image sensor.